 GATE Reasoning and Comprehension Syllabus 2026 with Topic Wise Weightage

-GATE 2026 Reasoning and Comprehension Syllabus - IIT Guwahati has released the GATE reasoning and comprehension syllabus 2026 on the official website, gate2026.iitg.ac.in.
-Candidates can check the GATE 2026 reasoning and comprehension syllabus on this page.
+GATE 2026 Reasoning and Comprehension Syllabus : IIT Guwahati has published the GATE reasoning and comprehension syllabus 2026 on the official website, gate2026.iitg.ac.in.
+Candidates can check the GATE 2026 reasoning and comprehension syllabus here in this article.
 The GATE syllabus for reasoning and comprehension includes topics such as expression, analytical reasoning, and logical reasoning, among others.
 Candidates preparing for the GATE exam should check the syllabus and familiarise themselves with the exam pattern, including the marking scheme, types of questions, and duration.
-The GATE 2026 exam will be conducted on February 7, 8, 14 & 15, 2026.
+The GATE 2026 XH exam will be conducted on February 7, 2026.

 Direct link for the GATE 2026 Reasoning & Comprehension Syllabus